dustinboling/fallriveridx/README.md

 Updates an account.
 Right now all you can do is update the site_url field.
 This also updates the ip address.
 * UpdateSiteUrl =  true

 Here is an example request which updates a customer's active site url.
-It uses the referrer from the header, so whatever site is sending the request will recieve the header:
+It uses the referrer from the header, so whatever site is sending the request will be the site & ip which is written to the database.

 ```ruby
 http://fallriveridx.heroku.com/api/accounts/update.json?UpdateSiteUrl=true&Token=yourToken